-Earthquakes are another fact of life in Vanuatu.
-In fact, on Boxing Day 2010 a 7.3 magnitude earthquake occurred offshore 230km south of Port Vila.
+Earthquakes are just a fact of life in Vanuatu.
+On Boxing Day 2010, a 7.3 magnitude earthquake occurred offshore 142mi (230km) south of Port Vila.
 The earthquake caused a small tsunami which left minor property damage on the island of Tanna.
-Smaller earthquakes followed, including one three days later 5.0 magnitude 30kms north of Port Vila.
+Smaller earthquakes followed, including one three days later 5.0 magnitude 18mi (30km) north of Port Vila.

 Since January 2010, Vanuatu authorities have issued alerts for the volcano Mount Yasur on the island of Tanna.
 Volcano activity levels can change quickly.
 You should always contact the Vanuatu Tourism Office for the latest advice on volcanic activity.
 Alert levels and accessibility to volcanoes can change quickly.